hongweilibran/AttenGAN/README.md

 # Synthesizing FLAIR and DIR for Multiple Sclerosis Patients
-This a tutorial for our paper on synthesizing FLAIR and DIR by combining T1 and T2 by generative adversarial networks (_AttenGAN_).
+This a tutorial for our paper on synthesizing FLAIR and DIR using generative adversarial networks (_AttenGAN_) and the combination of T1 and T2.